 Trevor is a 16 year old, sometimes-violent skinhead with no regard for authority, and would rather spend his time stealing cars than sitting in the detention centre to which he is sent.
 His...
 See full summary »

 This is the hard and shocking story of life in a British borstal for young offenders.
-Luckily the regime has changed since this TV film was made.
 The brutal regime made no attempt to reform or improve the inmates and actively encouraged a power ...
 See full summary »

 2 of 2 people found this review helpful.